adlerdh/entropy/README.md

 With this input format, each image may have only one segmentation.

 2. Images can be specified in a JSON project file that is loaded using the `-p` argument.
-A sample current project file is given below.
+A sample project file:
 ```json
 {
   "reference":